 What is Turnitin?

-Turnitin from iParadigms is a web-based text-matching software that identifies and reports on similarities between documents.
+Turnitin is a web-based text-matching software that identifies and reports on similarities between documents.
 It is widely used as a tool to improve academic writing skills.

 How does Turnitin work?

-- The original submission is returned with matching text highlighted and links to the original sources.
-This is called a Similarity Report.
+- Your original submission is returned with a Similarity Report that highlights text from your paper and links to the original sources.